To help your search use the Ctrl key and press F

 Next of kin is his Sister, M E Ramsbotham of the Bay Horse Hotel, Whittle le Woods

-As both, his parents James Ramsbotham and Margaret nee Tuson had died
+Both, his parents James Ramsbotham and Margaret nee Tuson had died

-His trade was a licenced victualler
+His trade was a licensed victualler

 Demobilized as of 10 February 1919 I think.